You are reading this article to get to know the best organic pesticides for vegetables.

 9. Monterey Bacillus Thuringiensis (B.t.)
 Worm & Caterpillar Killer – Best Pesticide for Caterpillars

 This pesticide is designed specifically for worms and caterpillars.
 It’s highly recommended for foliage vegetables such as cabbage, broccoli, mustard greens, tomatoes, lettuce, cauliflower, etc.

-If used as directed, this product is not harmful to beneficial garden insects like ladybugs, honeybees, earthworms, or birds.
+If used as directed, this product does not harm beneficial garden insects like ladybugs, honeybees, earthworms, or birds.

 This insect killer is certified by OMRI for the organic gardening of edible and non-edible crops.
 Mix this biological insecticide with water and apply it using a sprayer.

 This product will poison and kill the bugs, therefore, repeat applications in case of heavy infestation.
-The pests will stop feeding on the plant after ingesting this pesticide and soon die.
+After ingesting this pesticide, the pests will stop feeding on the plant and soon die.
 Apply the pesticide to both sides of the foliage for optimum control.

-Avoid applying this product on a sunny, hot day because that will simply waste the product.
+Avoid applying this product on a sunny, hot day because that will waste the product.